 We have twin daughters – B +ve and O +ve, they are non-identical.
-It so happens that one of them has a fair complexion and one of them has a dark complexion.
+It so happens that one of them is dark skinned and one of them has a lighter complexion.

 The girl who is dark is getting darker by the day and I fear for her, fear for her self-belief, fear for her confidence, fear for her capacity to stand for what she is / will be, fear for her own self.
 I fear for her for I know the obsession with Fair & Lovely in India.

 I have seen this happening.
 I have seen this happening time and again.
 And, I know that I will keep seeing this happening time and again.

 Be it family members or strangers, not all though, the attention first goes to the girl with a fair complexion.
 This cannot be an occurrence of chance.
 Of course, the girl with a dark complexion also gets noticed and gets spoken to, but with a time lag vis-a-vis her sister.

 Both the girls are equally active, energetic and talkative.
 Yet the perceptible difference in getting the first attention from people around.
 It is something similar to gender stereotypes, intrinsic to us.

 Both the girls are unaware of this at their age.
 I dread the moment when they will understand who is getting noticed and spoken to first.